 Germany performed measurements on a WPT system for the charging of cars in an anechoic chamber and provided the results in January 2016.
 The field strength of the WPT system operated at 85 kHz was measured in the range 20 kHz up to about 1.5 MHz and compared with the limits in ETSI EN 300 330-1 for inductive SRDs.

-The measurements done in different polarization planes, only the plane with maximum emissions is considered.
+The measurements were taken in different polarization planes, with only the results from the plane exhibiting maximum emissions considered.
 To allow direct comparison with the limits in ETSI EN 300 330, only the measurement results for 10 m distance are taken into account, because this is the normative distance defined in that standard.

 The measurement results at 10 m distance show the following: